B-Czarnetzki/speechjoey/README.md

 Run: `python3 -m speechjoey filter configs/speech_small.yaml --output_path your_outpath`.

-This will save the perplexities per line parallel to the specified train set to `your_outpath/your_data_set_name_perplexities.txt`,
+This will save the perplexities per line parallel to the specified train set to
+`your_outpath/your_data_set_name_perplexities.txt`.

-Note: This mode is currently very unoptimized/inefficiently implemented.
+Note: This mode is currently very inefficient (feel free to optimize).

 ### TODO
 Some things that SpeechJoey currently lacks: